dragondx/laser_scan_matcher/readme.md

 $ cd to the directory u want your file to be
 $ rosbag record -a
 ```
+RECORD the bag file when moving in the desired path, i think laser_scan_matcher compares the shit

 demo launch file
 ```